Ricardo-Ren/paper-review/CCS__2007__The_Geometry_of_Innocent_Flesh_on_the_Bone_Return-into-libc_without_Function_Calls_(on_the_x86).md

 In the thoughts part, I will give a specific example.

-Using sequences recovered from a particular version of gnu libc, this paper describes gadgets that allow arbitrary computation, introducing many techniques that lay the foundation for return-oriented programming.
+Using sequences recovered from a particular version of gnu libc, this paper describes gadgets that allow arbitrary computation, introducing many techniques that lay the foundation for return-oriented-programming.

 ## Strengths
 Return-into-libc was considered a more limited attack than code injection because it can only execute straight-line code and attackers can invoke only functions available to him in the program’s text segment and loaded libraries.